Youth Education and Enhancement Program (YEEP)

 The purpose of College Club is to equip students with the knowledge needed in order to attend a higher institution and enhance the educational experience.
 In collaboration with other organizations such as the Santa Barbara Foundation, we offer academic, financial and health workshops.
 We also organize trips, which include visiting college campuses and other educational institutions.
 These trips familiarize students with campuses throughout California and broaden their options when it comes time to choose a school.

 Through our workshops, activities and programs, our goal is not only to introduce students to resources, but to empower them and broaden their perspective and outlook on higher education.

 There are four PSHH College Club sites: Los Adobes de Maria I & II (Santa Maria), Mariposa Townhomes (Orcutt) and Riverview Townhomes (Guadalupe).
 Currently, our College Club supports approximately 150 members, all of whom are either former YEEP students and/or YEEP volunteers.

 Peoples’ Self-Help Housing, United Way and EconAlliance have designed the WNI, a broad-based collective impact collaboration, with ten regional partners, who provide literacy, workforce, STEM and life skills programs that target six low-income neighborhoods (five of which are Peoples’ Self-Help Housing Communities).

 United Way NSBC, EconAlliance, Santa Barbara Country Resource & Referral, Allan Hancock College, Central Coast Literacy Council, Women’s Economic Ventures, Academic Scholar, Lompoc Co-Op, and AmeriCorps.

 Program elements include projects in several different areas:

-STARTSmart- onsite child care provider licensing, business planning, and ongoing support, parent support
+STARTSmart- onsite childcare provider licensing, business planning with ongoing parent support.

 Adult Literacy and Workforce Readiness Program